 • Store Documents in a Safe Place: Use a personal drive, cloud storage, or property management software to securely store lease agreements, payment receipts, texts, maintenance requests, videos, pictures, invoices, and any other signed documents.

-• Backup your files with Google Drive or DropBox so you never lose important details when you need them most.
+• Backup Your Files: Use a digital drive like Google Drive or DropBox so you never lose important details when you need them most.

 • Respond and Communicate Regularly: Provide evidence of being a compliant tenant or landlord by responding to any messages promptly and politely.